 The important thing is to prepare sufficiently in advance.
 Do not walk into a case interview "cold," or unrehearsed.
 For a practice using a mock interview contact career service at 503-777-7550 to schedule a meeting.

 The Center for Life Beyond Reed library includes:

 * Vault Guide to the Case Interview—Frameworks for constructing and handling case questions, plus practice questions.
 Download from IRIS career resources – Career Insider.

 * Case in Point: Complete Case Interview Preparation—Focuses on the skills you will need to handle a case interview confidently.
 Includes recently asked case questions and Ivy case drills..
-Available in the career services library in Greywood.
+Available in the Center for Life Beyond Reed library in Greywood.

 * Vault Career Guide to Consulting—Questions to ask in the consulting interview, information on how consulting interviewers evaluate you, and skills to acquire for a consulting career.
 Also available through IRIS, Career Insider.

 Most employers who conduct case interviews provide good online interactive case studies, so be sure to check their websites.

 The following sites offer opportunities for you to practice case interviews interactively.
 Take advantage of them!